3270 Extended Data Stream

 In the TSO/VTAM programming environment an application can issue a

-GTTERM macro, and inspect
+GTTERM macro, and

 the low-order bit of the word returned by the